 Joining Worcester Warriors Senior Academy in July 2017 was another progressive step for Beck Cutting, who was first involved with the club three years ago.

-He has already played at three levels for England – U16, U17 and U18, having taken up the game with Kidderminster Carolians when he was eight years old.
+He has already played at four levels for England – U16, U17, U18 and U20 – having taken up the game with Kidderminster Carolians when he was eight years old.
 Beck was part of the England U18 squad that toured South Africa in August 2017.